 What is a ceramic coating?

 Ceramic protectants (coatings) provide a much higher durability than wax.
-It’s almost like putting another coat of clear coat over your clear coat.
+It’s almost like putting glass over your clear coat.
 It resists heat, UV rays, environmental contaminants & harsh detergents much better than wax.
 Wax simply sits on top of the paint’s surface.
 It does not create the chemical bond like we find with ceramic coatings.